Intuition and Tarot: How to Connect Mind and Heart in Readings

 Card: The Hanged Man (Major Arcana)

-Intuition: When you look at the card, you might feel a sense of calm, despite the upside-down position.
-You might see how the light around his head doesn't come from an external source, but from within.
-It might "dawn on you" that this "sacrifice" is not a punishment, but a voluntary act of realization.
-You feel that change is necessary, but it needs to be done without haste, after the person "sees" things in a new way.
+Intuition: As you gaze at the card, you might feel a sense of calm, even with the figure suspended upside down.
+You could notice the light around his head seems to emanate from within, not from an outside source.
+This might lead you to realize that this "sacrifice" isn't a punishment, but a conscious act of gaining insight.
+You sense that change is indeed necessary, but it shouldn't be rushed; you need to "see" things differently first.

-Situation: A team is working on a creative project, but there are disagreements.
+Situation: You're part of a team working on a creative project, but you're experiencing some disagreements.

 Spread: Three cards – Past, Present, Future.